Hello.

 I’m a medievalist who works on animals and posthumanism.
 I’m a professor of English literature at Brooklyn College and the Graduate Center, CUNY.
 My books are How to Make a Human: Animals and Violence in the Middle Ages (Ohio State University Press, 2011), which the press has made freely available for download here; and the follow-up, How Not to Make a Human: Pets, Feral Children, Worms, Sky Burial, Oysters (University of Minnesota Press, 2019).

 My CV.
-I’m on Bluesky.
-I am still sometimes on twitter: @karlsteel.
+I’m on Bluesky and variously on twitter.
 You can contact me via ksteel at brooklyn dot cuny dot edu